For surgeons who have retired from practice

 The above list is not exhaustive, and there are other factors that may affect the application of this status.

-Any inquiry received by the ABS as to the diplomate's certification status will specify that he or she is considered Retired and that this status is intended only for diplomates who are no longer active in practice in any capacity.
+Any inquiry received by the ABS as to the diplomate's certification status will specify that they are considered Retired and that this status is intended only for diplomates who are no longer active in practice in any capacity.

 Retired diplomates who decide to change their status and return to active practice should first develop a re-entry plan with their institution for approval by the ABSsee Re-entry to Surgical Practice for further details.
 The diplomate will be required to submit information regarding their return to clinical activity, including plans for monitoring and evaluation during the re-entry process, and fulfill additional requirements based on the surgeon's particular circumstances.